 Working in ANS research labs is interesting and challenging, and each lab offers a unique experience.
 Some of the areas in which animal science research is being conducted are dairy, beef, swine, poultry or horse nutrition and behavior, genetics, bioinformatics, and reproductive physiology; endocrinology, toxicology, animal behavior, meats, and molecular biology.

-The departmental Teaching and Research Centers, located on the south side of campus, present a unique learning situation for ANS students.
-Student-workers are involved in the daily care and maintenance of MSU livestock.
+The South Campus Animal Teaching and Research Centers present a unique learning situation for ANS students.
+Student workers are involved in the daily care and maintenance of MSU livestock.
 This type of hands-on learning has proven an invaluable experience for students.
+Learn more about the South Campus Animal Farms.

 The MSU Meat Laboratory in Anthony Hall, completed in fall 1998, is one of the most modern meat processing facilities on a U.S. college campus.
 It is designed for processing cattle, poultry, sheep, and swine into meat and processed meat products.
 It contains facilities for slaughtering, chilling, cutting and further processing.
 The sausage kitchen is equipped with all major processing equipment scaled down for laboratory-sized meat formulations plus refrigerated curing rooms and a smokehouse.